node-lightning/node-lightning/docs/OpenChannel.md

 ## Subroutine `checkWalletHasFunds`

+Inputs:

+-   `funding_satoshis`

 Verify with the wallet that sufficient funds are available for spending.

-## Subroutine `createFundingSecret`
+## Subroutine `createFundingPubKey`

-Calls the wallet to obtain a new secret whose pubkey will be used in the funding transaction.
+Calls the wallet to obtain a new pubkey that can will be in the funding transaction.
+The wallet should have the ability to sign a transaction for this pubkey.

 ## Subroutine `createBasePointSecrets`